-After two years of study, the Consumer Financial Protection Bureau is moving closer to writing new rules for payday and small-dollar loans.
+After two years of study, the Consumer Financial Protection Bureau is moving closer to writing new rules for payday loans online and small-dollar loans.
 At the Country Music Hall of Fame in in Nashville, Tennessee, last week, bureau leaders heard from a roundtable of authorities and a packed house of citizens – people with strong opinions and, in many cases, personal stories to tell.
 A day later, on Capitol Hill, a panel of experts answered senators’ questions about some of the same loan categories and concerns.

 Witnesses at both events cited a new bureau analysis of data from more than 12 million storefront payday loans issued over a 12-month period.
 The report confirms the two major findings of earlier research.
 First, these triple-digit interest loans, promoted by lenders as a way of dealing with a short-term crisis, consistently lead borrowers into a cycle of unmanageable debt.
 And second, as Consumer Protection Bureau Director Richard Cordray noted, “The business model of the payday loan industry depends on people becoming stuck in these loans for the long term.”
 Most of the industry’s revenue, in other words, comes from keeping borrowers on the hook and getting them to pay fees that very often dwarf the amount of the original loan.

 The latest data should bolster the bureau’s resolve to act.
 But, as the evidence makes increasingly clear, the bureau will have to resist the temptation to focus exclusively on the traditional two-to-four week loan with a lump-sum repayment.
 To keep pace with a fast-moving market, rulemaking must also address the payday-like problems of an array of longer-term loan products developed by an industry that is playing all the angles to get around the rules – the anticipated as well as existing ones.